kongas98/Simpson-Family-Quotes-Generator/README.md

-# Simpson-Family-Quotes-Generator
+# Simpson Family Quotes Generator

-Generate random quotes from the beloved Simpson family members, including Homer, Marge, Bart, Lisa, and Maggie.
-Run the script and enjoy iconic lines from each family member!
+This Python script generates random quotes from the members of the Simpson family, including Homer, Marge, Bart, Lisa, and Maggie.

+## Usage:

+1. Run the script: `python simpsons_quotes.py`.
+2. Enjoy random quotes from the Simpsons family!